 We Fried Our Best

-The Thinking: Grill’d had a new recipe for their Healthy Fried Chicken (HFC) Burgers, and the chicken within the burgers was crunchier, juicier, and tastier than before.
-But unfortunately, there wasn’t much budget to launch them.
-So the team and I at Grill’d used one simple — and free — linguistic technique to hold the campaign’s many elements together.
+The Thinking: Grill'd had a new recipe for their Healthy Fried Chicken Burgers, and the chicken within the burgers was crunchier, juicier, and tastier.
+The launch budget was lean, but the commercial ambition wasn't.
+So we used a simple language technique to make a small campaign perform like a big one.
+The result: total stock sell-out.

 Language Technique As Glue

-We launched the new HFC Burgers with bold creative that demanded attention.
-Big, punny headlines got a smile, and massive burger shots delivered taste-appeal.
+We launched the new HFC Burgers with creative that demanded attention.
+Bold art direction and snappy wordplay-driven headlines maximised cut-through in a competitive category.

-There were four yummy new HFC burgers, and we reckoned that Aussies deserved to try every single one of them.
-How could we make that happen?
+There were four new HFC burgers, and we wanted Aussies to try to try every single one of them.

 Previous